TheBoxyBear/xcloud-to-steam/README.md

 ## Linux
 The default profile relies on the `browser` and `kiosk` shell scripts found in [this repository](https://github.com/theboxybear/deck-xcloud-scripts).
 Follow the setup guide, while making sure to place the scripts in your Home directory.
 This configuration has been primarily tested on StemOS and may not work on other distributions.

+## Per-game configurations
+The app currently doesn't support using different configuration profiles on a per-game basis.
+Selecting Apply will overwrite all existing and new shortcuts with the currently selected profile.
+You may however create a profile that routes shortcuts to a custom program/script to launch the shortcut differently based on the game.

 Alternatively, you can create your own config profile for your preferred environment and add it to **config.json**

 ## MacOS
 The app doesn't currently include a default config profile for macOS.
 You must create your own and add it to **config.json**

 ## Known bugs
+- Random crashes when running for a few minutes.
+Apply your changes every now and then to keep your selwctions
 - General instability when running on a weak Internet connection or during an Xbox service outage
 - Crash when **config.json** is missing or cannot find a config profile for the host OS
 - App fails to identify the device's country on SteamOS